 - Recommended minors include French or German or another language, as well as English, history, religion, anthropology or American studies.

 - Students interested in pursuing a career in arts administration may wish to minor in business or advertising.

 - Because the minor requirements vary by department, the student should check the catalog before declaring a minor.

 For more information contact Dr. Tanja Jones, Undergraduate Program Director.

 Art History Faculty

-- Lucy Curzon, Associate Professor, Contemporary and Modern Art
+- Lucy Curzon, Professor, Contemporary and Modern Art

-- Tanja Jones, Associate Professor, Renaissance and Baroque Art
+- Tanja L. Jones, Associate Professor, Renaissance and Baroque Art

 - Mina Kim, Assistant Professor, Art History Foundations

-- Rachel Stephens, Assistant Professor, American Art and Architecture
+- Rachel Stephens, Associate Professor, American Art and Architecture

 - Doris Sung, Assistant Professor, Asian Art